 2.6.
 Suspension of transfers

-Indicators: Dublin: Sus spension of Transfers 1. as a matter of policy or jurisprudence to one or - more countries? ☐ Yes If yes, to which country or countries?
+Indicators: Dublin: Susp ension of Transfers 5 1.
+Are Dublin transfers systematically suspended a s a matter of policy or jurisprudence to on e or more countries? ☐ Yes ⊠ No If yes, to which country or countries? ,